Marie-Elsa Bragg: Work

 Bragg has written a novel, Towards Mellbreak (Mellbreak is a mountain in Cumbria next to Crummock Water), and a book, Sleeping Letters, which she wrote during a silent retreat and describes as "a mixture of poetry, prose and fragments of un-sent letters to both her mother and father", on the death of her mother when she was a child.

 Bragg is a spiritual director, working with groups or individuals.
 She has been part-time assistant to the Chaplain to the Speaker of the House of Commons; has been a programme director in leadership development at the Said Business School in Oxford; is a director of a coaching and leadership company Westminster Leadership; and has led an interfaith women's project on the difficulties of religious life, among other work.
-She has worked in a number of London parishes and was a duty chaplain at Westminster Abbey for ten years.
+She has worked in a number of London parishes and was a duty chaplain at Westminster Abbey for 10 years.
 She has a connection with Sénanque Abbey in southern France, and with the religious and literary traditions of the Lake District.

-She is co-president of the Words by the Water Literary Festival in Keswick.
+She is co-president of the Words by the Water Literary Festival in Keswick, Cumbria.